cicero343/SerenitySkies/README.md

 - Battle slimes to gain EXP and level up
 - Explore a mysterious cave
 - Visit the merchant area
-- Enjoy a chill soundtrack
+- Vibe to a chill soundtrack

 # Credits